John Pickersgill Rodger: Career

 Rodger was called to the English Bar at the Inner Temple in 1877 but practised little in Britain and joined the Colonial Service.
 In 1882 he was appointed as the Chief Magistrate and Commissioner of Lands at Selangor and was the British resident of Pahang, Selangor and Perak, all in British Malaya, before being appointed as the Governor of the Gold Coast in 1904.
 He was influential in the development of infrastructure whilst in post in West Africa, including the building of a harbour at Accra and of beginning the building of a railway to serve the cocoa industry around Kumasi.

 Rodger was appointed CMG in 1899 and knighted KCMG in 1904.

 Cricket

-Rodger was a cricketer who played one first-class match for Kent County Cricket Club in 1870 after leaving Eton, playing against an MCC side during Canterbury Cricket Week.
+Rodger was a cricketer who played one first-class match for Kent County Cricket Club in 1870 after leaving Eton, playing against Marylebone Cricket Club (MCC) during Canterbury Cricket Week.
 He scored a total of seven runs in the match.
 Although he played some cricket at Oxford he did not make the University XI.
-He played club cricket for a variety of amateur sides, including MCC, Band of Brothers and the Gentlemen of Kent.
+He played club cricket for MCC, Band of Brothers and the Gentlemen of Kent.
 His brother, William Rodger, also played for Kent.